 Sidereal astrology is the most popular in the East, particularly in India.
 Vedic, or Hindu, astrology uses a form of it.
 It is not as common online or in the West.
 You may have only recently heard about it.

-Tropical and sidereal are two different ways of determining your signs.
+Tropical and sidereal are two different ways of determining your astrological signs.
 They are two different zodiac systems:

 Tropical astrology uses the seasons of the Earth for its zodiac system.
 Tropical starts the zodiac wheel at the vernal point.
 This is the point in the sky where the Sun is during the spring equinox (in the northern hemisphere).
-All planets that pass over this point enter Aries, the first sign of the zodiac.
+All planets that pass over the vernal point enter Aries, the first sign of the zodiac.

 Sidereal astrology uses the visible sky for its zodiac system.
 Aries begins where it is visible.
 Since this is subjective, there are many different forms of sidereal.
 But, all forms of sidereal reference the sky.

-The diagram shows the starting points of the two zodiac systems.
+The diagram shows the starting points (Aries) of the two zodiac systems.
 Tropical (green) and sidereal (orange).
-The diagram is where the Sun is in late April (after the March spring equinox).
-The Sun is in the next sign of Taurus in tropical (since it is a month after the Spring Equinox) and in Aries in sidereal (where Aries is visible in the sky).
+The Sun is in its position in late April (after the March spring equinox).
+The Sun is in the second sign of Taurus in tropical (since it is a month after the Spring Equinox) and in Aries in sidereal (where Aries is visible in the sky).

 Tropical signs are ahead of sidereal.
 In this example, the person's sun sign is Taurus in tropical and Aries in sidereal.
 The difference is usually about 24 degrees, depending on the sidereal system used.

 Well, it did when it was first used.
 About two thousand years ago, the tropical and sidereal zodiacs matched.
 At the time of the spring equinox, the Sun entered Aries in both tropical and sidereal.